Innovation in Psychiatry, Neurostimulation & -inflammation

 Understanding Neurodegeneration, Neuroinfection & – inflammation

-The third TN2 conference was organized as a satellite conference of the Annual Meeting of Amsterdam Neuroscience (VUmc and AMC) which took place in October 2017.
+The third TN2 conference was organized as a satellite conference of the Annual Meeting of Amsterdam Neuroscience (location VUmc and AMC) which took place in October 2017.
 Also this TN2 conference was of interest to translational neuroscientists of all academic levels, but by paid registration only.
 The 2017 TN2 conference featured a plenary keynote lecture by Prof. dr. Josep Dalmau from the University of Barcelona with ground-breaking work on the pathogenesis of immune-mediated neurological disorders.

 Following this opening lecture two subsequent parallel symposium-programs were organized, one on Neurodegeneration and one on Neuroinfection & -inflammation.